prinnevald/project-ideas/README.md

 - [ ] Complete C to MIPS compiler, include scanf and printf support
 - [ ] Write Ansible playbooks to customize fedora in minutes
 - [ ] VPN Profile manager and remover - don't polute your ssystem
+- [ ] New input method for Kazakh Language, like for Japanese, but simpler, type in cyrillic, autosubstitute to Kazakh

 ## Mobile
 - [ ] :octocat: Map Guide for NU events (Probably using AR)